Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Introduction

 We demonstrate our results on the following elementary parametric examples since, contrary to many nonparametric hypotheses like conditional independence, their topological properties are evident.
 Let $X_1, ..., X_n \sim \mathrm{Bernoulli}(p)$ i.i.d.\ and consider for given $\varepsilon>0$ the pairs of hypotheses

 As might be intuitively clear, for these pairs of hypotheses one can achieve different consistency properties of the test, ranging from uniform consistency for (\ref{eqn:ex:separated}) to mere consistency for (\ref{eqn:ex:fsigma}), and (\ref{eqn:ex:untestable}) is not consistently testable.
+The various notions of consistency and error control are made precise in Section \ref{sec:testing_framework}, where we also show that existence of tests with many seemingly different formulations are in fact equivalent (Theorem \ref{thm:testable_equiv_error}).
 Our main results, presented in Section \ref{sec:characterisations}, state that these modes of testability are characterised by the topological properties of the hypotheses: whether they are $F_\sigma$ (i.e.\ a countable union of closed sets), closed or open, or clopen with respect to the subspace topology on $W := H_0\cup H_1$, or metrically separated.
 We don't restrict to parametric hypotheses, but we consider arbitrary nonparametric hypotheses $H_0$ and $H_1$ as subsets of the space of Borel probability measures $\Pcal(\Xcal)$ on a separable metric space $\Xcal$.
 The topological characterisations are with respect to the weak topology on $\Pcal(\Xcal)$.
 The data is assumed to be i.i.d.\ from a single $\PP$ in either $H_0$ or $H_1$.
-Notably, our results do not require any regularity conditions on the probability measures under consideration.
+Notably, most of our results do not require any regularity conditions on the probability measures under consideration.
 However, it turns out that the weak topology characterises testability with \emph{some} type of regularity: that the critical regions of the tests are open --- a property that is useful when considering finite-precision measurements, to be further motivated in Section \ref{sec:finite_precision} below.

 Our main application of these topological characterisations is to analyse the feasibility of conditional independence testing.
 For given sample spaces $\Xcal, \Ycal, \Zcal$ and set of probability measures $W\subseteq \Pcal(\Xcal \times \Ycal \times \Zcal)$ we consider